 Any person who engages an electrician to work on any premises that contains a patient area or an area that is intended to be a patient area, must ensure the electrician is given written notice prior to the carrying out of work that includes the location and boundary of any patient area.

-It is now a requirement under the Electricity Safety (General) Regulations 2019 that any person who employs an apprentice must ensure the apprentice is given effective supervision in accordance with ESV’s published Apprentice Supervision Requirements.
+It is now a requirement under the law (the Electricity Safety (General) Regulations 2019) that any person who employs an apprentice must ensure the apprentice is given effective supervision in accordance with ESV’s published Apprentice Supervision Requirements.
 This requirement extends to any licensed electrician or licensed electrical switchgear worker who has been tasked with supervising an apprentice who is carrying out electrical installation work.

 All cooking appliances with an open electric cooking surface must be provided with a switch that is mounted near the appliance in a visible and readily accessible position.
 The switch must be capable of turning off the appliance.